 The world is connected in many ways.
 Thus everything you do, and not do, affects something else besides you.
 I fell in love with nature already at a young age.
-And as a kid I was still optimistic about being able to save the planet (as kids should be!).
+And as a kid, I was still optimistic about being able to save the planet (as kids should be!).
 But learning about the world, and about life, has made me more pessimistic and maybe even cynical.
-However, I have also learned that this attitude is not bringing the world anything.
-The biggest accomplishments in nature conservation are made by optimists, by people with hope, by dreamers.
+An attitude that is not giving the world anything.
+The biggest accomplishments in nature conservation are probably made by optimists, by people with hope, by dreamers.
 And as long as you can dream it, you can do it.

 Can I Help You?

-I happily offer my expertise as academic scientist in the field of animal behaviour to assist nature conservation organisations.
-Do you need advice on study design, data analysis, literature review, report writing or otherwise?
+I happily offer my expertise as an academic scientist in the field of animal behaviour to assist nature conservation organisations.
+Would you like advice on study design, data analysis, literature review, report writing or otherwise?
 Please do not hesitate to contact me.

 Future For Nature Academy

-Proud to be part of the Future For Nature Academy (FFNA)!
 An initiative started for young motivated nature conservationists in the Netherlands to create a platform where they can find each other and build a network.
-As an official spinoff of Future For Nature (FFN) several national activities will be organized.
+As an official spinoff of Future For Nature (FFN) several national activities are organized.
 The FFNA Facebook keeps you up to date with all upcoming activities and recent developments in nature conservation.
 And soon you can keep track via the website www.ffnacademy.org.

 Centre for Sustainability – Philippines